-5.1 Alarm Monitoring System
+4.1 Alarm Monitoring System

-This section describes a case study that we performed to justify our approach.
-The framework exemplified here is an alarm monitoring framework that we implemented in C++ for use in applications such as process control monitoring systems.
-The framework can be extended to an alarm monitoring system [Figure 5] which raises an alarm upon change to an abnormal state according to the current measurement and configuration.
+The framework exemplified in this chapter is an alarm monitoring framework which we developed for application areas such as process control monitoring systems.
+The framework can be expanded to an alarm monitoring system[Figure 5] which raises an alarm upon change to an abnormal state.